 Financial abuse in Georgia might include various forms of economic domination, such as draining your finances through extortion, theft, or gambling.
 A narcissist may also attempt to cause financial harm by disposing of your property or accruing debt in your name without your consent.

 Isolating you from friends, family, or access to outside support is another form of narcissistic abuse.
 A narcissist may use manipulation or character assassination to cut their partner off from other people.
 This allows them to continue to assert total control through gaslighting and other means.

 If challenged, a narcissist may spiral into overtly violent actions, including hair-pulling, kicking, slapping, or punching.
 However, narcissists typically do not take responsibility for these actions and will go to various lengths to shift the blame onto you or others.

-If you experienced narcissistic abuse, it can be challenging to clearly identify the damaging behavior.
+If you experienced this type of abuse, it can be challenging to clearly identify the damaging behavior.
 Because of the constant manipulation from their partners, many abuse victims in Georgia have difficulty accepting that it is not their fault.

 Building a safe support system could provide you with objective opinions about what is really going on in your relationship.
-We recommending searching for narcissistic abuse support groups near you to get the help you need.
+We recommending searching for support groups near you to get the help you need.
 Other coping strategies include setting clear boundaries with the narcissist, seeking counseling to rebuild your self-esteem, and retaining strong legal support if you are considering a divorce or separation.
 Most importantly, learning what narcissistic abuse looks like is the first step in identifying harmful behaviors and effectively managing them in your relationship.
 Contact our team to learn more.